philipturner/swift-colab/README.md

 ## How to run Swift on Google Colaboratory

 Copy [this template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) of a Swift Colab notebook.
 Do not create one directly from Google Drive, as notebooks are configured for Python by default.
-Copy the following command into the first code cell and run it:
+Copy the following commands into the first code cell and run it:

 ```swift
 !curl "https://raw.githubusercontent.com/philipturner/swift-colab/release/latest/install_swift.sh" --o "install_swift.sh"